ClickCease

 The U.S. National Highway Traffic Safety Administration (NHTSA) will investigate a fatal Dec.
 29 car accident involving a Tesla vehicle in Los Angeles.
-According to a CNBC news report, NHTSA said in December that it opened an investigation into a 12th Tesla crash that may be linked to the vehicles’ advanced Autopilot driver assistance system after a Tesla Model 3 rear-ended a parked police car in Connecticut.
-Federal officials have not said if Autopilot was engaged in the most recent car crash, which occurred in Gardena.
+According to a CNBC news report, NHTSA said in December that it opened an investigation into a 12th Tesla crash that may be linked to the vehicle’s advanced Autopilot driver assistance system after a Tesla Model 3 rear-ended a parked police car in Connecticut.
+According to federal officials, the most recent car crash in Gardena did not involve the use of Autopilot.

 Autopilot and Ongoing Investigations